sebuelias/CS50_Notes/Week 1 - C/cInDepth.md

 While the condition is true, run this loop, but if the condition ever becomes false, stop the loop.
 This can theoretically go on forever unless a break is put into the loop.
 While loops are used when the length is unknown and you're not sure if the user will ever activate the code to run them.

 ### Do While Loop
-Similar to the While Loop, except it runs once, checks the condition, and runs the loop or stops depending if the conditions is met or not.
+Similar to the While Loop, except it runs once, checks the condition, and runs the loop or stops depending if the condition is met or not.
 Do While is used if you want the code to run at least once, but you're not sure if there will be any repetition.

 ### For Loop
 For loops are the most advanced of loops.
 A for loop sets a condition, sets a length, and also sets an incrementation.
 If the condition is true, run this loop for x amount of times, and increment it for x amount of times.